Skip to content

 [LAST MONTH] // Last month's data

-When using time range keywords, ensure the workspace timezone setting is correct, and strictly follow the user's requested timezone for conversion.
+When using time range keywords, please confirm that the workspace's timezone setting is correct, and conversion must be performed strictly according to the user's requested timezone.

 Time Window Aggregation

-Time windows group data by the specified time interval for aggregation, with the time column in the results representing the start time of each time window.
+Time windows group and aggregate data at specified time intervals.
+The time column in the returned results represents the start time of each time window.

 Single Time Window

-Aggregate the entire time range into a single value:
+The entire time range is aggregated into a single value:

 M::cpu:(max(usage_total)) [1h]